-- Go to Screening tab.
+- Go to the Screening tab.

 - Under the ALL ASSESSMENTS tab, click aReading or aMath.

-- Click the box next to student name(s) then click Individual Skills Report.
+- Click the box next to the student name(s) then click Individual Skills Report.
 This will display the report for only the students with the check mark.

 How to interpret the Individual Skills Report for aReading and/or aMath:

-- Toward the top left of the page you can find Student information.
+- Toward the top left of the page, you can find Student information.
 This includes the school year, school district, school, grade, and teacher.

 - The Interval is listed on the top right.
 This is the screening period for the data that you are currently viewing.
 Click the drop-down menu to view results from different screening periods.

 - Below the student’s name, a bar graph displays the student’s score and benchmark information.
-Each student’s score is displayed relative to the risk level (i.e., Advanced, Low risk, Some risk and High risk).
+Each student’s score is displayed relative to the risk level (i.e., Advanced, Low risk, Some risk, and High risk).
 A legend is also displayed.
 Here is an example for aReading.

 - After the benchmark and percentile information, the report lists each domain for the respective subject.
-Mastered, Developing and Future skills are shown based on the specific aReading or aMath score.
+Mastered, Developing, and Future skills are shown based on the specific aReading or aMath score.

 Starting in the 2018-2019 school year the aReading and aMath reports provide skills information based on the Common Core State Standards (CCSS).
-The CCSS are organized into the following categories for reading and math.
+The CCSS is organized into the following categories for reading and math.